tombee/pulumi-aws-issue-3986/README.md

 - [ISSUE-3986](https://github.com/pulumi/pulumi-aws/issues/3986)

-The `dev` stack is used to stage resources for repro.
+* The `dev` stack is used to stage resources for repro
-The `repro` stack is used for importing staged resources back into a new stack and reproducing the issue
+* The `repro` stack is used for importing staged resources back into a new stack and reproducing the issue

 ## Usage